 3. Having physical properties that do not vary with direction.

-2. Characterized by or indicating the same forms of animal life.
+Characterized by or indicating the same forms of animal life: Isozoic characteristics were found in the animal life of the ocean.